Mark Henley speaking at opening of Swiss Press Photo

 Panos photographers projected at Visa pour l’Image in Perpignan, France

-In addition to exhibitions of Panos photographers’ work at this year’s Visa pour l’Image in Perpignan, France, five photographers – Shiho Fukada, Martin Roemers, Ahikam Seri, Brian Sokol and Hossein Fatemi – will have their work projected on one of the evening screenings during the festival.
+In addition to exhibitions of Panos photographers’ work at this year’s Visa pour l’Image in Perpignan, France, six photographers – Shiho Fukada, Martin Roemers, Ahikam Seri, Brian Sokol, Robin Hammond and Hossein Fatemi – will have their work projected on one of the evening screenings during the festival.

 Shiho Fukada‘s will be showing her award-winning work on Japan’s “Disposable Workers”